pacificclimate/station-data-portal-backend/README.md

 ### Tooling

-We use the excellent package [Connexion](https://pypi.org/project/connexion/) to wire up the API definition to code entry points.
+We use the package [Connexion](https://pypi.org/project/connexion/) to wire up the API definition to code entry points.
-In addition, Connexion serves a Swagger UI Console that provides highly human-friendly, interactive documentation of the API.
+Connexion also serves a Swagger UI Console that provides human-friendly, interactive documentation of the API.
 It is served at `{base_path}/ui/` where `base_path` is the base path of the API.